Defining Natural-Born Citizen

 Unlikely in the strict sense because we know one can be native born and yet not a native born citizen of this country.
 There were even disputes whether anyone born within the District of Columbia or in the territories were born citizens of the United States (they were generally referred to as “inhabitants” instead.)
 National Government could make no “territorial allegiance” demands within the several States because as Madison explained it, the “powers delegated by the proposed Constitution to the Federal Government, are few and defined,” and those “which are to remain in the State Governments are numerous and indefinite.”

-Furthermore, all of the States required everyone including aliens to take an oath of allegiance to the State as a condition of residency.
+Furthermore, unlike the British practice, States required everyone including aliens to take an oath of allegiance to the State as a condition of residency.
 Children born to these residents were considered born into the allegiance of the State.
-In addition to this, States also had specific laws that banned citizenship to alien born who were not resident aliens.
-New York for example, responded through enactment of law to the ruling in Lynch v.
+In addition to this, States also had specific laws that banned citizenship to alien born who were not resident aliens who had declared their allegiance.
+New York for example, responded through enactment of a law to the ruling in Lynch v.
 Clarke (1844) that had used common law rules of citizenship by birth to specifically exclude children born to “transient aliens, and of alien public ministers and consuls, etc.”

-In other words, unlike under the common law, birth by itself did not create allegiance to the State to non-resident aliens due merely to locality.
+In other words, unlike under the common law, birth by itself did not create allegiance to anyone due merely to locality.

 Could a natural-born citizen perhaps be synonymous with the British term “natural-born subject”?

-It is very doubtful the framers adopted the doctrine found under the old English doctrine of “natural-born subject.”
-The British doctrine allowed for double allegiances, something the founders considered improper and dangerous.
-The American naturalization process required all males to twice renounce all allegiances with other governments and pledge their allegiance to this one before finally becoming a citizen.
+It is very doubtful the framers adopted the doctrine found under the old English doctrine of allegiance to the King from birth.
+The British doctrine could create double allegiances, something the founders considered improper and dangerous.
+The American naturalization process required all males to twice renounce all allegiances with other governments and pledge their sole allegiance to this one before finally becoming a citizen.

 House Report No. 784, dated June 22, 1874, stated, “The United States have not recognized a ‘double allegiance.’
 By our law a citizen is bound to be ‘true and faithful’ alone to our government.”
 It wouldn’t be practical for the United States to claim a child as a citizen when the child’s natural country of origin equally claims him/her because doing so could leave the child with two competing legal obligations, e.g., military duty.

-Under the old English common law doctrine of natural-born subject, birth itself was an act of naturalization that required no prior consent or demand of expressed allegiance to the nation in advance.
-Furthermore, birth was viewed as enjoining a “perpetual allegiance” upon all that could never be severed or altered by any change of time or act of anyone.
+Under the old English common law, birth was viewed as enjoining a “perpetual allegiance” upon all to the King that could never be severed or altered by any change of time or act of anyone.
 England’s “perpetual allegiance” due from birth was extremely unpopular in this country; often referred to as absurd barbarism, or simply perpetual nonsense.
 America went to war with England over the doctrine behind “natural-born subject” in June of 1812.

 Because Britain considered all who were born within the dominions of the crown to be its natural-born subjects even after becoming naturalized citizens of the United States, led to British vessels blockading American ports.
 Under the British blockade, every American ship entering or leaving was boarded by soldiers in search of British born subjects.
 At least 6,000 American citizens who were found to be British natural-born subjects were pressed into military service on behalf of the British Empire, and thus, the reason we went to war.